TheYash27/fund_me_front-end/README.md

 In your `constants.js` file, update the variable `contractAddress` with the address of the deployed "FundMe" contract.
 You'll see it near the top of the hardhat output.

-3. Connect your [metamask](https://metamask.io/) to your local hardhat blockchain.
+3. Connect your [metamask](https://metamask.io/) to your local HardHat blockchain.

 > **PLEASE USE A METAMASK ACCOUNT THAT ISNT ASSOCIATED WITH ANY REAL MONEY.**
-> I usually use a few different browser profiles to separate my metamasks easily.
+> I usually use a few different browser profiles to separate my MetaMask accounts easily.

 In the output of the above command, take one of the private key accounts and [import it into your metamask.](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account)